Progression

 Foundation Year

 You must get all 120 credits to progress onto your main degree programme.
 You must also get an average module mark, which will vary depending on the course you are entering.
-Please see your Course Information Document for information about what marks you need.
+Please see the Foundation Year Routes page and select your course for information about what marks you need.

 Level 4 to Level 5